top of page

 A knife is generally considered blunt when it is no longer able to produce a clean cut through a tomato or piece of paper.

-Tomato test: place the edge of the knife on the tomato and pull it across the skin without applying pressure.
+Tomato test: try to cut a tomato in a pulling motion with small pressure.
 If the knife can cut through the skin, it's still sharp.

 Paper test: Hold a sheet of printer paper in one hand.
 Place edge of the knife on the edge of the paper and pull without pressure.
 If the paper can be cut cleanly without jerking, the knife is still sharp.